mpcsb/testing_branch/_posts/2026-08-29-distillation-targeted-labels.md

 | “WAY too big to fit my regular stove” | `no_defect` | `defect` | model wrong |
 | “Hinge came broken ... holes had no threads” | `defect` | `no_defect` | model wrong |

-That is why this is an audit queue, not automatic relabelling.
+The queue still needs review; it is not an automatic relabelling system.

-It also explains why low-confidence sampling is not enough.
-Many useful disagreements were above 99% student confidence.
+Low-confidence sampling alone would miss much of this.
+Many informative disagreements were above 99% student confidence.
 Confidence tells us how strongly the student prefers one side of its learned boundary.
-It does not tell us that the LLM label on the other side is correct.
+It says nothing about whether the LLM label on the other side is correct.

 ---